"Security vs. Interoperability" Arguments: An Analytical Framework

-Finally, there are situations featuring aspects of both security engineering concerns and security vetting concerns, in which interoperation would entail both the development of a secure system for interoperation and some sort of vetting of those developers looking to use that newly open system.
+\paragraph{Hybrid Concerns} Finally, there are situations featuring aspects of both engineering concerns and vetting concerns, in which interoperation entails both the development of a secure system for interoperation and some sort of vetting of those developers looking to use that newly open system.
 In hybrid cases, third parties must still demonstrate that their products meet the requirements of an interoperation policy; at the same time, there is also engineering and collaboration needed to support technical interoperability.

-These instances tend to feature a more complex relationship between the company and the third-party.
-In the security engineering setting, parties have to decide how to interoperate similar services and none of the parties in question necessarily has the upper hand in the decision making (although one company often has more power in practice).
-In the security vetting setting, the company that produces the platform is typically in power.
-The third-parties looking to provide their product on that platform must convince the company that their product is secure.
-We discuss these relationships further, from an economic perspective, in Section~\ref{sec:framework:horiz-vertical}.

-The hybrid category combines both of these aspects.
-The third-parties must still demonstrate that their products meet the requirements of an interoperation policy, but there is also more engineering and collaboration needed to support technical interoperability.
+Perhaps surprisingly, by combining engineering and vetting considerations, hybrid cases often exhibit more complex dynamics than either alone, due to their interplay.
+The same powerful company plays two roles, platform gatekeeper in a vetting context, and necessary collaborator in an engineering context.
+Third party developers must liaise with this same company for both.
 For example, in opening mobile wallet functionality to third parties, device/OS providers need to both add APIs to allow developers access to previously restricted hardware and vet which developers will have access.

-Section~\ref{sec:case-studies:hybrid} provides two case studies of hybrid concerns: NFC for mobile payments and physical device interoperability.
+Section~\ref{sec:case-studies:hybrid} offers two case studies of hybrid concerns: NFC for payments and physical device interoperability.